Flight takes off from Kabul airport after Taliban cleared Americans and others to leave – KION546

 “We currently have 19 technicians on the ground there working.
 But the most important point is who ensures security?”
 Cavusoglu said in an interview with Turkish private broadcaster NTV.

-“Outside the airport, it could be the Taliban but inside (the airport) it needs to be a private company or a state or two that the international community can rely on.
-If the presence of a military is unwanted, there are private companies that can do this kind of work.”
+“Outside the airport, it could be the Taliban but inside (the airport) it needs to be a private company or a state or two that the international community can rely on.”

 The-CNN-Wire